Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Additional Evaluation Results

 \section{Additional Evaluation Results}

 In this section, we present additional evaluation results to further demonstrate the efficacy of HMNs.
-We compare the transferability of datasets generated by HMNs and other baselines in Section~\ref{ssec:app-transferability}.
-We then study the relationship between pruning rate and accuracy in Section~\ref{ssec:app-pruning-rate-acc}.
-Subsequently, we do data profiling and study the data redundancy on the condensed datasets synthesized by different DC methods in Section~\ref{ssec:app-profiling}.
+We study the relationship between pruning rate and accuracy in Section~\ref{ssec:app-pruning-rate-acc}.
+We then compare the training time with the condensed datasets in Section~\ref{ssec:training-time-comparison}.
+Subsequently, we conduct an ablation study on how different learning rate scheduler influences the training on condensed datasets in Section~\ref{ssec:ablation-lr-scheduler}.
+Additionally, we do data profiling and study the data redundancy on the condensed datasets synthesized by different DC methods in Section~\ref{ssec:app-profiling}.
 Lastly, we visualize the condensed training data generated by HMNs for different datasets in Section~\ref{ssec:app-visualization}.